Heidelberg University shooting: Shooting

 The incident happened on Neuenheimer Feld, in the campus housing the medical faculty and natural science faculties of Heidelberg University, which is located in the town of the same name in southwestern Germany.
 The campus at Neuenheimer Feld, north of the Neckar, is mainly home to the natural science faculties and properties of the university hospital.

 The 18-year-old gunman reportedly sent a text message on WhatsApp to his father directly before the shooting, claiming "people have to be punished now" and demanding a burial at sea.
-He entered a lecture hall located in INF 360 building at the campus, carrying a double-barreled shotgun (Akkar Churchill 512, 12 gauge) and a lever action rifle (Chiappa Firearms Model 1892), and opened fire with the shotgun on the crowd of 30 freshman students, who were participating in an ongoing organic chemistry class.
+He entered a lecture hall located in INF 360 building at the campus, carrying a double-barreled shotgun (Akkar Churchill 512, 12 gauge) and a lever action rifle (Chiappa Firearms Model 1892 Alaskan), and opened fire with the shotgun on the crowd of 30 freshman students, who were participating in an ongoing organic chemistry class.
 Authorities reported the shooter fired shots across the amphitheatre "wildly".

 He carried a backpack that contained 150 rounds of ammunition.
 The shooter fled the scene and was later found dead in the area of the Botanical Garden nearby; his death was ruled by investigators to be a suicide.

 Police in Heidelberg said they had received seven calls within 43 seconds at 12:24 p.m., reporting the incident.
 At 12:30 p.m., three patrol crews were at the university.
 The police quickly ruled out other perpetrators.